 Though the above points categorically apply to all types of hotel guests, it’s important to note that each guest type is different and what counts as an outstanding experience for one may not be true for others.
 For example, hospitality professionals have long known there are key differences between the preferences of business and leisure travelers.
 When looking to make improvements to the guest experience, hotel operators should consider the main types of guests their property attracts and adjust accordingly.

-The guest experience begins far before a guest ever physically arrives at a property.
+The hotel guest experience begins far before a guest ever physically arrives at a property.
 The first engagement a consumer has with a property that can be included as part of the overall guest experience generally occurs when they book a hotel room.
 Typically, this can happen either through an online travel agency (OTA) or the property’s website.

 At this stage in the guest experience, potential hotel visitors compare prices, read reviews, examine property photos and weigh their options against competitor hotels in the same geographic area.